sberberian/surfs_up/README.md

 ## Overview

-In the midst of business strategy for a surf shop, these temperature analyses were collected for Oahu's December and June months to ensure stability deespite seasonal changes.
+In the midst of business strategy for a surf shop, these temperature analyses were collected for Oahu's December and June months to ensure stability despite seasonal changes.

 ## Results